Dynamics of Dehn Twists in the Outer Automorphism Group of a Free Group: The space of primitive curves

 \begin{proof} If $i(\alpha, T) = 0$, then we have $\delta_{\vec{T}}^n(\alpha) = \alpha$ for all $n \in \mathbb{Z}$.
 Otherwise, we have for each $S \in \mathcal{S}$, so $(p \circ i_*) (\delta_{\vec{T}}^n(\alpha))$ converges to $(p \circ i_*)(\gamma)$ as $n \to \infty$. \end{proof}

 By Theorem \ref{thm:converge}, a core of a homotopy class of an essential torus is contained in the closure of $(p \circ i_*)(\mathcal{C})$.
-Note a core of a homotopy class of an essential torus may not be a factorial curve.
-That is, $\overline{(p \circ i_*)(\mathcal{C})}$ contains homotopy classes of essential simple closed curves that is not factorial.
+Note a core of a homotopy class of an essential torus may not be a primitive curve.
+That is, $\overline{(p \circ i_*)(\mathcal{C})}$ contains homotopy classes of essential simple closed curves that is not primitive.